opensquiggly/user-docs/100-content-sharing/07-permissions.md

 ---
 Order: 7
+weight: 70
 Title: Granting Permissions to Members
+description: How to grant permissions to members of a group.
 ---
-# About Access Control Lists
+## About Access Control Lists

 Each group you've created as an associated "access control list", where each entry in the access control list grants a permission to a mount point.
 You can have as many entries in the access control list as needed.

-# Granting a Permission to a Group
+## Granting a Permission to a Group

 While logged into a personal account to which you have administrative privileges on an organization, open the User Options form and expand the Organizations accordion.